When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 The entire goal was to exploit the Google algorithm.

 There was nothing dishonest about this – it’s just the way the game worked back in those days.
-Some savvy SEO expert would find out what made the algorithm tick and everyone would jump on.
+Some savvy SEO experts would find out what made the algorithm tick, and everyone would jump on.

 SEO was about manipulating the algorithm.